realifetech/ios-sdk/DEV_README.md

 ## Dependencies

-3rd Party dependencies are managed thorugh CocoaPods.
+3rd Party dependencies are managed through CocoaPods.
 Note that we should actively be moving away from RxSwift and aim to remove the dependencies of the SDK.

 ## Known Issues